stonecharioteer/blog/_posts/authorization-using-oso.rst

 While this may seem like quite the trivial nonsense, I deplore readers to spend some time thinking why or how they could use something like this.

-That being said, let's get into implementing `oso` with a proper authenticated session.
+That being said, let's get into implementing Oso with a proper authenticated session.

 With Flask-Login